department-of-veterans-affairs/vets-website/content/pages/health-care/affordable-care-act.md

 ### What does the ACA mean for me?

-Under this law, if you’re a U.S. taxpayer, you and your family members must:
+Under this law, if you’re a U.S. taxpayer, you and your family members must meet one of the requirements listed below.

+**You and your family members must:**

 - Have health coverage that meets a minimum standard (called the “minimum essential coverage” requirement), **or**
 - Qualify for an exemption, **or**